Thunderbolt: Thunderstones

 The name "thunderbolt" or "thunderstone" has also been traditionally applied to the fossilised rostra of belemnoids.
 The origin of these bullet-shaped stones was not understood, and thus a mythological explanation of stones created where a lightning struck has arisen.

 In the modern world

-The thunderbolt or lightning bolt continues into the modern world as a prominent symbol; it has entered modern heraldry and military iconography.
+The thunderbolt or lightning bolt continues into the modern world as a prominent symbol, and term; it has entered modern heraldry and military iconography.